jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-life-as-a-door-girl.md

 description: A rare account of the ups and downs of being a door girl.
 featuredImage: /img/antje.jpg
 ---
-_If you're a regular party animal in Sydney, there's a high chance you've met Antje An Ban.
-The omnipresent door guardian gives an insight into her experiences at clubs in Germany and Australia_
+_If you're a regular on Sydney's underground circuit, there's a high chance you've met Antje An Ban.
+The omnipresent door guardian gives an insight into her experiences working at clubs in Germany and Australia._
 <br><br>

 So I’ve been a door girl for about 7 years now, since the day my boss moved me from working the bar to the door during the relaunch of a club in my hometown in Germany.